How to Enable or Disable Taskbar App Badges in Windows 11

 How to manage your app badges

-- In the Settings menu, click on Personalization on the left side.
+- Click Personalization on the left sidebar.

 - Select Taskbar from the list on the right.